-Doctors’ Health SA (DHSA) is a fully independent and profession-controlled organisation, created through the combined efforts of many doctors and health leaders in South Australia.
-Our mission is to improve the health of the medical profession for the good of the community.
+Doctors’ Health SA Ltd (DHSA) is a not-for-profit company established in 2010 to improve the health of the medical profession for the good of the community.

-At the outset, DHSA identified 2500 doctors without their own doctor in SA (45% of the profession).
-There was a pressing need for a doctors’ health program offering check-ups, web-based health information, access to after-hours services and a larger network of ‘doctor-friendly’ clinics for on-going GP care of doctors and students.
+The survey sought and found a range of solutions to address these needs which included the preference for a doctors’ health program dedicated to the profession itself, a focus on prevention and check-ups, web-based health information, easier access to after-hours GP-based clinical services, longer consultations and a larger network of ‘doctor-friendly’ clinics for on-going GP care of doctors and students.

 What we do

 We offer clinical, education, training and phone advisory services exclusively to medical students and doctors.

 We have delivered clinical services to over 600 doctors and students from our unique after-hours assessment clinic at 327 South Terrace, Adelaide since the 1st of May, 2012.

 We focus on comprehensive after-hours check-ups as well as acute medical care, delivered by our team of experienced GPs.
 We emphasise the significant health benefits of having a GP in the community.